 This center contracts with a private child care health consultant on a regular basis.
-The name of this individual can be found on the front page of this policy.
+The name of this individual can be found on the front page of this policy

-Include the following paragraph if the child care contracts with a child care health consultant.
 The consultant is a currently licensed Registered Nurse with training and/or experience in pediatrics or public health.
 (CFOC 1.6.0.1) The child care health consultant visits the center monthly.
 (CFOC 1.6.0.2) The consultant serves only the infant room, and to review and sign the health policy.(CFOC 1.6.0.1) Nurse consultation records are kept in an office file.
 (WAC 110-300-0275-4,5)